 For expat parents who want to enroll their kids in childcare in Spain, here’s an introduction to the Spanish childcare options.

 If you’re an expat parent, finding good childcare in Spain is a top priority, especially for infants and young children.
 It can be difficult to find information about good, inexpensive childcare no matter where you are; it’s even more difficult if you’re new to the country.
 Whatever your nationality, expect a few cultural clashes regarding attitudes towards child-rearing and childcare.
 Here’s our guide to help you make the right decision for your family when choosing childcare in Spain.

 Post-maternity childcare in Spain

 Many children start in Spanish childcare from a tender age, straight after the four-month Spain’s statutory maternity leave.
 Giles Tremlett, The Guardian’s correspondent in Madrid, writes in his book, Ghosts of Spain, about looking for a nursery for his two-year-old son: “Our first surprise was that we had arrived late – by about two years.”
-For some expats, the early start to childcare in Spain may come as shock.
+For some expats, the early start to childcare in Spain may come as a shock.

 Tremlett explains: “The children at our nursery school were, it was argued, here to learn to socialize.
 In reality, however, the youngest were here because their fathers would not have dreamt of stopping, or reducing, their working hours, and it was time for their mums to take up their posts at work again.”
-So, even though compulsory education in Spain doesn’t begin until the age of six, the OECD reports that as of 2017 Spain has nearly full enrolment in early childhood education and care, at 95% for three-year-olds and 97% for 4-year-olds.
+So, even though compulsory education in Spain doesn’t begin until the age of six, the OECD reports that as of 2017 Spain has near-full enrolment in early childhood education and care, at 95% for three-year-olds and 97% for 4-year-olds.

 For more details, you can see our article on preschool in Spain.

 State-run nurseries in Spain